 You should measure this metric depending on how you keep track of invoice volume (i.e., daily, weekly, monthly, or annually).
 The easiest way to analyze this is to divide your annual invoice volume by the total number of full-time accounts payable employees in your AP department.

 However, this value can change based on your industry, which makes benchmarking difficult and one-to-one comparisons inaccurate.
 Instead of laying off your AP staff, you should use this information to use skilled AP resources more effectively in your organizational structure.

 If you can extract the correct invoice data from the approver, you can relieve a lot of pressure from your AP staff while at the same time, reducing the likelihood of lost or misplaced invoices.
 This is where routing this data automatically through an AP automation tool can help you.

 An AP automation solution gives you an “Automatic Distribution Percent” KPI that tells us about the percentage of total invoices we have automatically sent to the right approver.
 In other words, it is vital to learn how effective the solution was in automating your AP process workflow.

-Sophisticated AP solutions can help you track the automatic distribution percent accurately across multiple departments or locations.
-You can track this figure with the help of a variety of data points such as project number, vendor ID, as well as according to or the company’s approval hierarchy and the cost center configured in the system.
+Sophisticated AP solutions can help you track the automatic distribution percentage accurately across multiple departments or locations.
+You can track this figure with the help of a variety of data points such as project number, and vendor ID, as well as according to the company’s approval hierarchy and the cost center configured in the system.
 The higher you hit, the better your automation solution is.

 An AP automation solution goes a long way in utilizing your company resources efficiently and helps you create a reliable workflow that performs all AP operations effectively and promptly.
 You can use the KPIs mentioned above to evaluate how your Accounts Payable Automation solution fares.